ocombe/ocLazyLoad/README.md

 - `isLoaded(modulesNames)`: Lets you check if a module (or a list of modules) has been loaded into Angular or not

-## Karma & unit tests
-You have to make sure that you load the ocLazyLoad.js file before the angular-mocks.js file (ideally you should load angular.js and the ocLazyLoad lib right after).
-The reason is that ocLazyLoad & angular mocks will both overwrite angular.module, but ocLazyLoad needs to be executed first.

 ## Contribute
 If you want to get started and the docs are not enough, see the examples in the 'examples' folder!